skx/rss2email/README.md

 * `LOG_JSON`
   * If this is set to a non-empty string the logging messages will be output in JSON format.
   * This is useful if you're collecting (container) messages in datadog, loki, sumologic, or something similar.

+Bot the `cron` and `daemon` sub-commands will switch to showing DEBUG messages if you supply the `-verbose` flag to them, which avoids the need for setting environmental variables.